-Jax will be subject to the FIF rules because at a point in time in the 2022 income year Jax held attributing interests that had cost over \$50,000.
-However, under the FDR method no income will arise as the opening value on 1 April 2021 was zero.
+Jax will be subject to the FIF rules because at a point in time in the 2022 income year Jax held attributing interests that added together cost over \$50,000 to buy.
+However, under the FDR method no income will arise as the opening value on 1 April 2021 was zero and there were no quick sales.